Research

 In 2025, there are still 2.6B people in the world today without access to the internet - this represents one-third of the world’s population.
 This also means these cultures and people are not represented in any existing image datasets.
 These people are at risk of cultural erasure and extinction.

-Using community participatory research methods, we’re working on closing this gap by creating a 5 Billion diverse image dataset that reflects key characteristics of peoples and cultures from the Global South, and other underrepresented groups - who are usually mis-represented in AI datasets.
+Using community participatory research methods, we’re working on closing this gap by creating a 5 Million diverse image dataset that reflects key characteristics of peoples and cultures from the Global South, and other underrepresented groups - who are usually mis-represented in AI datasets.
 These groups include: BAME, LGBTQ+, Disabled, different age groups, religious groups, and women.
 Datasets will be built responsibly and ethically, adhering to Open Data Institute’s (ODI’s) data ethics guidelines and will include data ethics practices from Toju Duke’s Responsible AI framework.

 Fellowship Project: Inclusive Futures: Radical Ethics and Transformative Justice for Responsible AI